lcdservices/biz.lcdservices.digitalcurrency/README.md

 ## Usage

 After installing the extension you will need to configure it for your use case.
+First set the path for use with data export.
+This can currently be done through the API web explorer (Support > Developer > API Explorer).
+Select Entity = Setting, Action = create, and in the field selection search for "Digital Currency Export Path."
+The value should be the full server path name.

-Begin by enabling the desired currencies at Administer > Localization > Languages, Currency, Locations.
+Enabling the desired currencies at Administer > Localization > Languages, Currency, Locations.
 This extension installs four available currencies:

 * Bitcoin (BTC)
 * Bitcoin Cash (BCH)